 With its size, customer base and product reputation, Dell survived its channel problems.
 Major brands might have the leverage and brand equity to challenge the status quo successfully, but for small and mid-sized manufacturers it can be a risky proposition.
 Is it risky enough to keep you waiting on the sidelines?

 This is the dilemma that some manufacturers face.
-You recognize that eCommerce is imperative to remain competitive.
+You recognize that DTC eCommerce is imperative to remain competitive.
 But you fear the consequences if you launch a DTC strategy.
 Is it possible to implement eCommerce in a way that will enable your business to reap the benefits without alienating your channel partners?
 Can you create a win-win scenario?

 CEO Mike D'Errico discusses the benefits of DTC and implementing an omnichannel strategy.

 Today’s consumers are using technology to control their own buying experiences.
 It’s not unusual for a consumer to search a product category from a desktop PC today, resume at another time by researching manufacturers’ websites from a mobile device, then place their order from a manufacturer’s website for pickup at a retail location.
 It’s essential to engage with customers wherever they are, across multiple devices and media channels.
-According to one study, companies with extremely strong omnichannel customer engagement retain on average 89% of their customers, compared to 33% for companies with weak omnichannel customer engagement (Aberdeen Group).
+According to one study, companies with extremely strong multi-channel customer engagement retain on average 89% of their customers, compared to 33% for companies with weak omnichannel customer engagement (Aberdeen Group).
 Retailers are very aware of the shift in buyer behavior and many have implemented strategies to address the trends.

 - Share Customer Data – This is perhaps most important.
 Suppliers that have eCommerce gather valuable data on sales, demographics and buyer behavior.
 Data shared with channel partners can be used for more targeted marketing that can boost sales for both parties.